-One of the great things about having elite status with an airline is being eligible for complimentary, space available first class upgrades.
+One of the biggest perks of having elite status with an airline is being eligible for complimentary, space available first class upgrades.
 Admittedly these won’t always clear, but if you’re realistic and strategic, it’s possible to get lots of value out of this perk.
-In this post I wanted to take a look at American Airlines’ system for complimentary upgrades, especially in light of the program changes we’ve seen in recent months.
+In this post I wanted to take a look at American Airlines’ system for complimentary upgrades, to reflect the current reality.

 In this post: